AbhinRustagi/Otto/.github/ISSUE_TEMPLATE/feature.md

+---
+name: Feature
+about: Suggest an idea for this project
+title: ''
+labels: ''
+assignees: ''

+---

 ## Feature Description

 <!-- Provide a detailed description of the feature or improvement you're suggesting.
 Explain what problem it solves or the value it adds. -->